XTANDI is a prescription medicine used to treat men with prostate cancer that:

 All men either had surgery to lower testosterone or continued to take hormone therapy during the study.

-Men taking XTANDI had an 83% lower chance of their cancer progressing compared with men not taking XTANDI during the study.
+Men taking XTANDI had a 61% lower chance of their cancer progressing compared with men not taking XTANDI during the study.
+Progression was seen in 89 men (15.5%) in XTANDI + ADT, and 198 men (34.4%) in ADT alone.

 Progression was defined as the cancer getting worse, as measured by scans, or if the patient died for any reason.